• Skip to main content

 Stored in an airtight container in a cool place out of direct sunlight, your lemon drizzle cake will keep well for 3-4 days.

-You can store your lemon drizzle cake in a sealed container in the refrigerator if you like, but it’s likely that the crumb will lose a little of its tenderness, so I think it is better stored at room temp.
+You can store your lemon drizzle cake in a sealed container in the refrigerator if you like, but it’s likely that the crumb will lose a little of its tenderness and become sort of grainy.
+For this reason, I think this lemon drizzle cake is better stored at room temp to preserve its tender crumb.

 Make sure to place it in an airtight container.
 I find the best way to freeze is to first cut the cake into individual slices.
 That way, you can just grab a slice when you want and allow it to gently defrost before eating.